publicdocs/uscode/assets/md/titles/usc38/us/usc/t38/ptV/ch76/schII/m__us_usc_t38_s7612.md

          In selecting applicants for the Scholarship Program, the Secretary—

-            (A) shall give priority to applicants who will be entering their final year in a course of training; and
+            (A) shall give priority to applicants who will be entering their final year in a course of training;

+            (B) shall give priority to applicants pursuing a course of education or training toward a career in an occupation for which the Inspector General of the Department has, in the most current determination published in the Federal Register pursuant to [section 7412(a) of this title][/us/usc/t38/s7412/a], determined that there is one of the largest staffing shortages throughout the Department with respect to such occupation; and

-            (B) shall ensure an equitable allocation of scholarships to persons enrolled in the second year of a program leading to an associate degree in nursing.
+            (C) shall ensure an equitable allocation of scholarships to persons enrolled in the second year of a program leading to an associate degree in nursing.

     (c)